Poodle Epilepsy Research Focuses On Gene Changes That May Increase Risk

 Evaluating CBD Oil

-is underway at Colorado State University.
+A clinical trial to determine the efficacy of cannabidiol oil in treating dogs with drug-resistant epilepsy is underway at Colorado State University.
 Lead investigator Stephanie McGrath, DVM, MS, a clinician at the Veterinary Teaching Hospital Neurology Department, says, “The side effects of antiepileptic drugs are often unacceptable.
 There is a need for additional antiepileptic drugs that are efficacious with minimal side effects.
 CBD oil has been shown to have anticonvulsant properties, so controlled studies such as this one are needed to prove its effectiveness.”

 Dr. McGrath is studying client dogs with uncontrolled epilepsy.
 The goal is to enroll 60 dogs that have two or more seizures a month despite taking standard anticonvulsants.
 To rule out other causes of epilepsy, dogs will have a seizure evaluation, bloodwork and magnetic resonance imaging procedure.